 The irony is that although a crash dieter will be malnourished due to not getting enough vitamins and minerals and vital nutrients from food, food will consume their thoughts for much of the time.

-Rapid weight loss is often seen during a crash diet, and while this may be perceived as a positive thing, the reality is that water and muscle mass, as well as fat is being lost.
+Rapid weight loss is often seen during a food-restricting diet, and while this may be perceived as a positive thing, the reality is that water and muscle mass, as well as fat is being lost.

 (Muscle is metabolically active (it burns calories) whereas fat is metabolically inactive.)